:::: One-line Brief//

 Water flea (Daphnia Magna) uses its appendages for multiple purposes including food-absorption and locomotion.

 A cruise-bike gives its rider a sense of freedom which is somewhat analogous to riding a stallion.
 Difference; one has to make a full rotation of the arms to turn a bike.
-A stallion- pure muscle force which senses rider’s heartbeat- needs only a wrist movement.
+A stallion- pure muscle force which senses the rider’s heartbeat- needs only a wrist movement.
 Riding a stallion is far more immersive than riding a mechanical cruise bike.
 And the key component which can bridge this gap is the wheel.
 A wheel should be able to balance, accelerate, decelerate, and turn with the command of a human mind.
 The design process of a (synergistic) wheel needs to be completed.

 An organism was sought which used its locomotive parts for multiple purposes.
 The most suitable function was found in a common water flea called Daphnia.
 Appendages of Daphnia have little protrusions on them which allow them to navigate around while paddling.
 These tiny hairy protrusions also absorb edible particles in water.
 The strategy is the key to re-invent our wheel, one which does not need a mechanical handlebar or staring for navigation.

 A number of wheels have been designed for various purposes.
 The latest invention by NASA is a chain wheel made up of nickel-titanium memory alloy wires.
-This technology is a huge milestone in the production of self-navigating, self-accelerating wheel.
+This technology is a huge milestone in the production of a self-navigating, self-accelerating wheel.
 Similarly, Honda’s self-balancing motorcycle and Micheline’s 3d printed tires are useful case studies in the design of a given wheel.